 Does The Chicken Breast And Broccoli Diet Work?

 On this diet, your caloric intake is very low, which leads to weight loss in almost anyone who follows this type of meal pattern.
-However, many people will notice that they lose weight due to a lack of calories rather than losing fat mass.
+However, many people will notice that they lose water weight due to a lack of calories rather than losing fat mass.
 Therefore, when they return to their normal eating habits, most likely, they will regain the weight that was lost.

 Pros Of The Chicken And Broccoli Diet